 Adapting your offering and messaging to address new attitudes and interests

 Adapting and evolving is something we’ve been doing for a long time.
 I am thinking of my conversation with Loren Penman in episode 221 of Destination on the Left, and our work with the Autism Nature Trail and Letchworth State Park.
-This project is public-private collaboration to build a nature trail designed specifically for visitors with autism spectrum disorder and other developmental disabilities — located in Letchworth State Park.
+This project is a public-private collaboration that built a nature trail designed specifically for visitors with autism spectrum disorder and other developmental disabilities.

 Partners for Successful Collaborations